- What is e-Health?

 For example, Baptist Memorial Health Care focused on using new technology to provide patients with the information to make them feel comfortable during their stay and to manage their conditions when they get home.
 In 2015 this healthcare facility launched the MyChart Bedside pilot program, which provides patients and families access to Baptist OneCare, the EHR platform used by this facility.

 The smart rooms of the hospitals allow patients to view patient vitals and medical team information via touch-screen monitors and tablets.
-The University Hospital of the University of Missouri Health Care network features the most up-to-date cancer center with innovative time-saving smart rooms which automatically record and wirelessly convey patients’ vitals and additional information to the system’s electronic medical databanks.
+The University Hospital of the University of Missouri Health Care network features the most up-to-date cancer center with innovative time-saving smart rooms that automatically record and wirelessly convey patients’ vitals and additional information to the system’s electronic medical databanks.

-The Houston Methodist Hospital is more focused on most advanced robotic-assisted surgery.
+The Houston Methodist Hospital is more focused on the most advanced robotic-assisted surgery.
 The website of the hospital states its "surgeons perform hundreds of robotic procedures each year, using robotic technology to treat heart disease, prostate cancer, uterine tumors, uterine fibroids, and other conditions".
 The hospital uses sophisticated da Vinci Surgical Systems and the most advanced robotic operating rooms to provide patients with the least invasive, safest surgical treatment for complex conditions.

 It should be mentioned that it is in the USA where the e-Health projects and technologies are developed most often.
 A large number of startups and centers in the e-Health area are emerging and developing in the US.
 Indeed, Europe is developing more slowly in this aspect, but a centralized approach to the introduction of IIAs and electronic medical registers has an important advantage — the ability to interact.